datanav/docs/talk/pricing.rst

 - **System Connections**: You can connect an unlimited number of systems, facilitating comprehensive data synchronisation across multiple services.

-- **Monthly Updates**: The freemium plan includes 100 updates per month at no additional charge.
+- **Monthly Updates**: The freemium plan includes 100 updates per month at no  charge.

 .. _premium_plans: